CADRE Analytic

 Simulate low speed air duct systems

-AC network
+HVAC network

 Graphical outputs

-Plot hydraulic grade lines, energy lines, distributions of pressure head, velocity, flow rate, etc. over any selected path in a fluid flow network
+Plot hydraulic grade lines, energy lines, distributions of pressure head, velocity, flow rate, etc. over any selected path in a fluid flow network.

 Turbines and pumps